 - Volunteer and Donation.
 In this scenario, you volunteer your time and donate your products or services.
-You cover all your own costs and accept nothing in return, other than perhaps food and lodging.
+You cover all your costs and accept nothing in return, other than perhaps food and lodging.
 In return for your time and materials, you get the warm fuzzy feeling of doing something good for the community.
 You become an everyday hero.
 If you are visible during this time, you also get great publicity, which could lead to business down the road from those who remember your good deed.

 From Free to Fee

 - Be upfront.
 State how long you can offer your products or services for free.
 For example, tell people, “I can afford to volunteer for two weeks.
 I can afford to bring X amount of materials.
-If we run out of materials before two weeks, you supply the material and I’ll stay the remainder of the time I stated.”
+If we run out of materials before two weeks, you supply the material, and I’ll stay the remainder of the time, I stated.”
 After the two weeks are up, before you pull out and leave, talk with the people you have been helping.
 Explain again that you can only afford to volunteer for two weeks.
-Very often, at that point, they will ask you to bid the remainder of the work.
+Very often, at that point, they will ask you to bid for the remainder of the work.
 Then you can offer a fair market bid.
 If you get a “yes,” then why would you not stay?
 You are already there, and now you are making money.
-If they say “no,” then they are taking responsibility for their own recovery.
+If they say “no,” they take responsibility for their recovery.
 At that point, you can go home and tend to your business, knowing that you have done a good deed.